victoriapfisher/genomics/README.md

-# genomics
+# Computational Genomics in R

-Repository for genomics work in R
+### Repository for genomics work in R